Premature Rupture of the Membranes (PROM) and Birth Injury

 Prompt diagnosis of PROM and PPROM is critical

-Physicians can diagnose PROM using a thorough history, a physical examination, and lab testing.
-They can observe amniotic fluid that has pooled or is coming out of the cervical canal (1).
+They can observe amniotic fluid that has pooled or is coming out of the cervical canal.
 They can also use a speculum to determine if fluid is leaking from the cervix.
-If the fluid isn’t immediately present, the patient may be asked to cough or push gently on the fundus to push some of it out (4).
-A sample of fluid from the vagina is examined under a microscope and tested with special paper to verify that the fluid is amniotic.
-An ultrasound may also be used to determine the amount of amniotic fluid around the baby.
-Roughly 50-70% of women with PPROM have low amniotic fluid volume in the first sonography.
+If the fluid isn’t immediately present, the patient may need to cough or push gently on the fundus to push some of the fluid out.
+Medical staff test the sample of fluid to verify that the fluid is amniotic.

 Treating PROM and PPROM